Indicative guidelines for classifying investments in line with SFDR

 What are binding elements?

-While there has been little direct guidance on what kind of investments classify as having E/S, the available guidance on what kind of funds classify as Article 8 implies that concept of E/S is highly flexible.
+While there has been little direct guidance on what kind of investments classify as having E/S, the available guidance on what kind of funds classify as Article 8 implies that the concept of E/S is highly flexible.
 The question of what kinds of funds classify as Article 8 was discussed in a European Commission guidance on 14th July 2021 as follows:

 "Article 8 means that where a financial product complies with certain environmental, social or sustainability requirements or restrictions laid down by law, including international conventions, or voluntary codes, and these characteristics are “promoted” in the investment policy the financial product is subject to Article 8 of Regulation (EU) 2019/2088.